THE FRINGE ORGANIZATION

 Traditionally the responsibility for paying the registration falls upon the participant; venues may choose to fund their participant’s registrations based on special agreements.

-Staffing the venue for box office, house management, and tech is the responsibility of the venue.
-The Fringe will attempt to assist venue staffing with members of its volunteer base.
+Staffing the venue is the responsibility of the venue.
+The Fringe will attempt to assist venue staffing with members of its volunteer base on a case-by-case basis.

 All venue-sold ancillary revenue including alcohol, food, and merchandise benefits the venue company or is subject to any pre-existing agreements.
 Ancillary revenue sold in Fringe-run venues benefits the Festival.